SpokeU/ContentManagementApi/doc/knowledge-graph-discovery/building-info-graph.md

 # Important notes

+## Importance of array description
+Example:
+`@Description("Any inner records/classes/interfaces should be captured here") List<JavaInnerClass> declaredInnerClasses`

+Without description on array it Gemini would not capture inner records although inner item `@Description("A declaration of Inner 'class', 'interface', 'record'.")
+public record JavaInnerClass`
+has a description to capture records.

-## Importance of proper field naming
+## Importance of proper field naming !!!
-Field name is much more important then description.
+Field name is much more important than description.
+In fact its so important I'm going to write it twice.
 Also if you have two same field names in different entities (For example `id` of a user and address and those have different rules of forming)  it might mess those meaning the format of one `id` will mess up completely other field

+Examples:
+`declaredMethods` - Selects all declared methods including inner class methods although in description I specified that only topLevel method should be extracted
+`declaredTopLevelMethods` - And it selected only topLevel method without inner class methods which is what I wanted

+## Putting important instructions to general System message
+It seems Gemini doesn't give a damn about json_schema field description.
+But by putting instructions into a system or user message it starts to react.
+For example with innerClasses

 ## Avoid nesting
 Try as flat structure of your JSON schema as possible.